 If you are a candidate for corrective jaw surgery, Dr. Kalant, Dr. Pink or Dr. Garrett will work closely with your dentist and orthodontist to set up a treatment plan for your course of action.
 This may take a few visits to our office to obtain the necessary records and pictures needed to work up your case.
 Orthognathic (corrective jaw) surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.

 Technology & Orthognathic Surgery (for our patients)

-Dr. Kalant or Dr. Pink uses modern computer-aided techniques such as VSP (Virtual Surgical Planing) through 3D Systems.
+Our doctors use modern computer-aided techniques such as, VSP (Virtual Surgical Planning) through 3D Systems.
 Their unmatched expertise delivers accuracy utilizing this technique to show exactly how your surgery will be approached.
-In addition to using comprehensive facial x-rays and computer video imaging, 3-D modeling has greatly improved how our doctors plan and execute your surgery.
-Prior to your procedure, our doctors will be able to show you how your bite will be improved and a good idea of how you will look after surgery.
-VSP (computer-aided technology) helps our patients understand the surgical process from beginning to end.
+In addition, the software offers comprehensive facial x-rays and computer video imaging and 3-D modeling, which has greatly improved how our doctors plan and execute your surgery.
+During the work-up process, our doctors will be able to show you how your bite will be improved utilizing the VSP software offering a comprehensive 3D model of how you will look after surgery.
+VSP helps our patients understand the surgical process from beginning to end.

 What to Expect

 - Corrective jaw surgery is a significant intervention requiring many months of preparation.